ethandrzb/COP-6616-Final-Project/COP-6616-Final-Project-Scenario-1/docs/benchmark.md

           - Benchmark memcpy vs DMA
 2. Isolate ring buffer as bottleneck
     - Non-ring buffer operations should be as light/minimal as possible
+3. Benchmark should be about the hardware, not request handling
+    - Use current approach as baseline and timer-automated DMA as experimental run

 # Actual Benchmarking Ideas
 ## Counter Hot-Potato